P. Gerard Damsteegt

 Second, the decree also restores a certain amount of political and judicial freedom to the Jews by giving Ezra the liberty to appoint civil officers to rule the people beyond the river with the Jewish law code.
 The decree states, “‘and you, Ezra, according to your God-given wisdom, set magistrates and judges who may judge all the people who are in the region beyond the River, all such as know the laws of your God; and teach those who do not know them’” (Ezra 7:25).

-Third, the decree specifies Artaxerxes’ continued commitment to improving the appearance of the temple.
-Ezra writes that God had put it in the king’s heart “to beautify the house of the Lord which is in Jerusalem” (Ezra 7:27).
+Third, the decree specified Artaxerxes’ continued commitment to improving the appearance of the temple.
+Ezra wrote that God had put it in the king’s heart “to beautify the house of the Lord which is in Jerusalem” (Ezra 7:27).

 The resulting decree restored religious and political freedom, until both the temple and the city would be fully finished.
 Thus, Ezra could state about the impact of King Artaxerxes’ commandment to restore and build Jerusalem, “He extended mercy to us in the sight of the kings of Persia, to revive us, to repair the house of our God, to rebuild its ruins, and to give us a wall in Judah and Jerusalem” (Ezra 9:9).